kazunefei/kazunefei/README.md

-i'm Kazune, a current 4th-year bioinformatics student at UC San Diego.
-Very interested in finance, gambling, biotech, and data!
+i'm Kazune, a current 4th-year bioinformatics student at UC San Diego. interested in finance, biotech, data, and how to gamble well

 ## 📈 experience
 i'll be joining Data Cloud @ Google as a full-time software engineer \